 If you’re ready to dive in deeper, follow our more in-depth steps below.

-Edit your object post-mask
+Edit your layer post-mask

 Thirsty for more masking?
 Check out these examples to expand your mind about what’s possible: